Budding scientists bring projects to BNL fair

 “To be honest I don’t really love science but this project was really fun,” she said.
 “I want to be probably a nurse and a singer, but nurse has a lot of science in it.”

 Hantao Lu, 9, a third-grader from St. James’ Harbor Country Day School, was inspired by his grandparents to do his project.
-They’ve always used saltwater and vinegar to clean and kill germs and he wasn’t sure if they were right about which household products worked best.
+They have always used saltwater and vinegar to clean and kill germs and he wasn’t sure if they were right about which household products worked best.

 “I thought it would be vinegar because it’s so sour so I thought germs wouldn’t like it,” he said.